Part 10: HAL_GPIO_Init — The Ritual of Configuring Pins

 // ... 其他端口的分支

-if constexpr ensures the compiler only generates code corresponding to the actual port, discarding all other branches at compile time.
+if constexpr ensures the compiler only generates code corresponding to the actual port; other branches are discarded at compile time.

-Step 2: Define and Initialize the Configuration Struct
+Step 2: Define and Initialize the Configuration Structure

-⚠️ The trap here is extremely well-hidden: if the Speed field happens to be a non-zero garbage value, HAL_GPIO_Init() will faithfully write it into the MODE bits of the CRH register.
-You might have no idea what speed the pin was configured to, because that value wasn't anywhere near your expectations.
-What's worse is that this problem is almost impossible to reproduce during debugging—because the garbage values on the stack can be different on every run.
-Sometimes it happens to be zero and everything is fine; sometimes it isn't zero and things break.
-It's a classic "Schrödinger's Bug."
+⚠️ The trap here is very subtle: if the Speed field happens to be a non-zero garbage value, HAL_GPIO_Init() will faithfully write it into the MODE bits of the CRH register.
+You might have no idea what speed the pin was configured to, because that value wasn't in your expectations.
+Worse, this problem is almost impossible to reproduce during debugging—because garbage values on the stack can vary with each run; sometimes it happens to be zero and it's fine, sometimes it's not and it breaks.
+A classic "Schrödinger's Bug."

-The appearance of = {0} is precisely to eliminate this uncertainty.
-It sets all bytes in the struct to zero, so all four fields start from zero.
-This way, even if you forget to set a field, it won't be a random value but a safe default—Mode of 0 is input mode, Pull of 0 is no pull-up/pull-down, and Speed of 0 is low speed.
-There will be no unexpected behavior.
+= {0} exists to eliminate this uncertainty.
+It sets all bytes in the structure to zero, so all four fields start from zero.
+This way, even if you forget to set a field, it won't be a random value, but a safe default—Mode 0 is input mode, Pull 0 is no pull-up/down, Speed 0 is low speed.
+No unexpected behavior.

 Step 3: Fill in the Configuration Field by Field